yukizo3tm/sql-docs/docs/relational-databases/extended-events/quick-start-extended-events-in-sql-server.md

 1. Select the **Data Storage** page.

 1. In the **Targets** area, select the new Target Type line that says **Click here to add a target**.
 In this tutorial, we'll write our captured extended events data to an event file.
 This means the event data is stored in a file that we can open and view later.
-Starting with [!INCLUDE [sssql19-md](../../includes/sssql19-md.md)], event data can also be written to stored in Azure Storage, the default in Azure SQL.
+Starting with [!INCLUDE [sssql19-md](../../includes/sssql19-md.md)], event data can also be written to be stored in Azure Storage, the default in Azure SQL.

    - In the **Type** dropdown list, choose `event_file`.